 There we go.
-So Absolutely.
+So absolutely.
 Well, the thing is, again, this takes us back to our original conversation about inviting the patient into collaborate.
-So by me asking the guestion, Then I'm saying I value your observation.
+So by me asking the question, I'm saying I value your observation.
 And I invite you to give me more observations.
 And that actually opens the door for them to give me more.
 And it was interesting, because then they did actually spontaneously start to tell me things as things were changing, they would report them.
-And and I will be thinking that's so interesting.
-You're saying, Isn't that fascinating?
-And and then they would, are this, this actually relates to when I do that.
-And then, because of this, the really critical piece of information that I didn't get from my subjective, you know how it ends with a patient, you'd ask all the questions you can possibly ask and in some way down the track.
-So there's, Oh, actually, and you think, okay, that's the thing.
+And I would be thinking, that's so interesting.
+You're saying, isn't that fascinating?
+And then they would, ah, this actually relates to when I do that.
+And then, because of this, the really critical piece of information that I didn't get from my subjective, you know how it is with a patient, you'd ask all the questions you can possibly ask and then some way down the track, so they said, oh, actually, and you think, okay, that's the thing.
 Because in one of these cases, this patient had been going along really, really, really well.
-And suddenly, she's going on a downward, you know, trajectory for no apparent reason.
-And it's not, oh, I need to have a, I need to have an injection, or I need to have something I just was like, hang on a minute, this has been going really well, what else has changed?
+And suddenly, she's going on a downward trajectory for no apparent reason.
+And it's not, oh, I need to have a, I need to have an injection, or I need to have something, I just was like, hang on a minute, this has been going really well, what else has changed?
 Nothing's changed, nothing's changed.
-Sure it is, some has come.
-And actually a whole lot of gardening is happening in that position with the bottom back, pulling on that poor little hamstring answer.
-She's just like, but we don't think we would have got there.
-If we hadn't been dialoguing our way through this movement kind of process and just chatting about it, rather than having someone do a repetition, and then judging it, and then feeding back.
+Sure it is, summer's come.
+And actually, a whole lot of gardening is happening, in that position with the bottom back, pulling on that poor little hamstring insertion.
+She's just like, but I think we would have got there if we hadn't been dialoguing our way through this movement kind of process and just chatting about it, rather than having someone do a repetition, and then judging it, and then feeding back.
 We're actually just letting them go.
 And what do you notice about this?
 Oh, that's really interesting.
 And what about that?
-What happens when you if you did that?
+What happens when you, if you did that?
 And how does that change it.
 So it's a really different kind of dynamic, but they also learn that they're equally responsible, but that I value, what they're bringing.
 And then when they go home, they come back to me with really useful, insightful information and insights.
 So it's how we set it up.
-So that it doesn't become this kind of semi passive thing of me getting feedback.
+So that it doesn't become this kind of semi passive thing of me giving feedback.
 And actually, because we probably won't get to the final slide, there was a slide there on a piece of research that was done on when people prefer to have their feedback.
 And it relates to this, they looked at athletes and athletes very much prefer to have their feedback after a successful attempt, rather than a not successful attempt.
 And we have to ask ourselves, when do we tend to give feedback?

 Yes.
-And we can't see them because you can give them feedback.
-But I'm told that everybody who's watching through Vimeo is currently practising they're squatting so
+Sadly, we can't see them because you could give them feedback.
+But I'm told that everybody who's watching through Vimeo is currently practising they're squatting so.